 Unfortunately, insurance companies take advantage of the vulnerable so they don’t have to pay large settlements.
 Fight back.
 Make sure your loved one’s expectation becomes a reality.
 Don’t allow the big companies to take advantage of your situation.
 Hire an experienced attorney who will work and fight to make sure you receive the benefits you deserve, the benefits your loved one paid for.

-Seek a free consultation with J. Price McNamara ERISA Insurance Claim Attorney today at (504) 420-6962, or contact us through our website.
+Seek a Free Denial Review with J. Price McNamara ERISA Insurance Claim Attorney today at (504) 420-6962, or contact us through our website.

 Baton Rouge Office